yeojz/otplib/apps/docs/guide/cli-tool.md

 ## Core CLI (otplib)

-For power users and scripting, the `otplib` command provides a pure stateless interface.
-It reads from `stdin` and writes to `stdout`, making it composable with any secret manager.
+For scripting or other use cases, the `otplib` command provides a pure stateless interface, making it composable with other tools or secret managers.

-::: warning All commands require stdin
+::: warning Requires usage of stdin / stdout

-The `otplib` CLI is fully stateless — it stores nothing and reads nothing from disk.
-Every command reads its input from stdin:
+`otplib` command reads from `stdin` and writes to `stdout` for it's inputs and outputs.

 - **`encode`** reads an otpauth URI or JSON
 - **All other commands** read the JSON secrets object

-This design enables integration with any secret manager or storage backend.
+You can pipe data into and out of any provided commands.
 :::

 ### Input Format